 Cultures which differ in content focus and decision taking process are most opposite, as they have nothing in common in the dimensions of content and process.
 An organizational change from one of these cultures to the opposite other one is the biggest challenge.
-E.g. a culture change from control culture to cultivation culture will carry the biggest risk and highest effort, same is true for a change from collaboration culture to competence culture.
+E.g., a culture change from a control culture to cultivation culture will carry the most significant risk and highest effort, the same is true for a change from collaboration culture to competence culture.

-It´s more obvious to change to a direct neighbour.
+It´s more obvious to change to a direct neighbor.
 It is to decide then what dimension has to be changed.
 Is it content or process.
-Should an actuality driven organization move into possibility driven behaviour or should an impersonal deciding organization transform into a personal deciding organization?
-This depends on what is necessary for the organization to survive and being successful.
+Should an actuality driven organization move into possibility driven behavior or should an impersonal deciding organization transform into a personal deciding organization?
+This depends on what is necessary for the organization to survive and to be successful.

 The motive to ask about the core culture can be personal or organizational.
-On a personal basis you might ask yourself: What is my preferred culture?
+On an individual basis, you might ask yourself: What is my preferred culture?
 Does my preferred culture suit with the culture of my current workplace?
 Am I able to change something with the current culture?
 Should I leave?

-Most corporate structures are characterised by a control culture.
-It is the culture of the last century, for huge organizations with a tayloristic production approach with a skilled minority at the top and many followers below which are being told what to do and how to do it.
-The individual is not so important, instead the system is.
+A control culture characterizes most corporate structures.
+It is the culture of the last century, for large organizations with a tayloristic production approach with a skilled minority at the top and many followers below which are being told what to do and how to do it.
+The individual is not so important.
+Instead, the system is.

 On the other hand, in the agile movement a collaboration and cultivation culture is propagated.
-The organization is expected to be smaller and network oriented, people are much more egalitarian and understand their shared goals.
-Individuals are important and skill levels are high.
+The organization is expected to be smaller and network-oriented; people are much more egalitarian and understand their shared goals.
+Individuals are essential, and skill levels are high.

 Agile [Beck et al 2001] is often used as a paramount phrase for methods like Scrum, Kanban, XP and even a value system like the Software Craftsmanship movement [Bradbury et al 2009] is sometimes entitled to be agile.
 If we take a closer look at these different approaches and map them to William Schneiders core cultures on the dimensions of content and process, some interesting insights reveal.

-Kanban for example gives a really low entry into its working model, because Kanban will let you just start where you are now.
+Kanban, for example, gives a low-level entry into its working model, because Kanban will let you start where you are now.
 Kanban will visualize your current workflow without changing it at first.
 There are no new roles and organizational structures like Sprints or iterations.
 The cycle time and lead time of the work orders will be measured.
-At this point waiting queues become visible, are being analysed and actions will be taken to streamline the workflow.
-Eventually WIP limits (work in progress limits) will be introduced at working steps.
+At this point waiting queues become visible, are being analyzed and actions will be taken to streamline the workflow.
+Eventually, WIP limits (work in progress limits) will be introduced at working steps.
 This exact measuring and not touching current processes at first is well-suited for a control culture and does not require much of any other culture.
-Still Kanban could serve as a “gateway drug” for balancing the organization into a collaboration or competence culture, if necessary.
+Still, Kanban could serve as a “gateway drug” for balancing the organization into a collaboration or competence culture, if necessary.

 The Software Craftsmanship movement and even XP are well suited in a competence culture.
-Professional expertise on individual level, holding high of the profession and demanding for quality are essential features of this culture and the same can be said about XP and Software Craftsmanship.
+Professional expertise on an individual level, holding high of the profession and demanding for quality are essential features of this culture, and the same can be said about XP and Software Craftsmanship.

 Agile at the core is located in a collaboration and cultivation culture.
 Michael Sahota deduced this in his “Agile Adoption and Transformation Survival Guide” [Sahota 2012].
 The Agile Manifesto reminds us the of the agile values:

-Scrum is a really good representative of an collaboration and cultivation minded agile method.
-Work is being delivered by a Scrum Team with less than 10 members by following an iterative delivery approach which is organized into subsequent so called Sprints, which take between 1 to 4 weeks of duration.
-The Scrum Team will deliver a working product increment in each Sprint and they do it together as a team with a shared Sprint Goal.
+Scrum is an excellent representative of a collaboration- and cultivation-minded agile method.
+A Scrum Team is delivering work with less than ten members by following an iterative delivery approach which is organized into subsequent so-called Sprints, which take between 1 to 4 weeks of duration.
+The Scrum Team will deliver a working product increment in each Sprint, and they do it together as a team with a shared Sprint Goal.
 Progress is being measured in working software and is visualized in burndown diagrams.
-Of course, being able to achieve such kind of a continuous value delivery requires a lot: a value oriented mindset, a good understanding of customer needs and the ability to break down these needs into functioning pieces which can be delivered in a Sprint.
-Further a functioning team structure, exceptional expertise on technical site only to be able to come to a product increment every 1 to 4 weeks - here is a strong connection to the competence culture.
-Transparency is key and progress is clearly being measured and shared with everyone having an interest in the project – here is some kind of connection to the control culture.
+Of course, being able to achieve such kind of a continuous value delivery requires a lot: a value-oriented mindset, a good understanding of customer needs and the ability to break down these needs into functioning pieces which can be delivered in a Sprint.
+Further, a functioning team structure, exceptional expertise on technical site only to be able to come to a product increment every 1 to 4 weeks – there is a strong connection to the competence culture.
+Transparency is crucial, and progress is being measured and shared with everyone having an interest in the project – here is some connection to the control culture.

 The next step is to correct the dysfunctions of the process.
-Is the cycle team to slow?
+Is the cycle time to slow?
 Are there waiting queues at some work steps?
-To analyse those dysfunctions will provide insights to come up with possible improvements.
+To analyze those dysfunctions will provide insights to come up with possible improvements.
 Would it be of help to intensify collaboration?
-Is the technical expertise and competence on a desired level?
-Paths to balance the control culture towards a collaboration or competence culture are being developed by this exercise.
+Is the technical expertise and competence on the desired level?
+This exercise is developing paths to balance the control culture towards a collaboration or competence culture.

-In order to get this working, at least the will to understand and share insights about the current situation, the will for transparency, is absolute necessary.
+To get this working, at least the will to understand and share insights about the current situation, the will for transparency, is necessary.
 But this should be inside of the natural range of a control culture, as this culture is actuality-impersonal driven.

 The success of the balancing actions is, like always, depending on the dedication of the organization leaders.
-There might be control cultures which resist any kind of change.
+There might be control cultures which resist any change.

-But with some good will, a balancing for the better should be possible inside of any culture and not against the culture.
-I see this approach to be a realistic answer for the problems of an imperfect world.
+But with some good will, balancing for the better should be possible inside of any culture and not against the culture.
+I see this approach to be a realistic answer to the problems of an imperfect world.